4th

 Arlindo Gonçalo Chilundo was born in 1962 in Quissico-Zavala, Inhambane Province, Mozambique.
 He holds PhD degree (1995) by the University of Minnesota, USA, in African Social and Economic History, with a comparative area in Agriculture and Applied Economics.
 He is currently a freelancer consultant.

-Webinar Registration & Payment
+Conference Registration & Payment

 Payments